 legalsuper recognises the importance of protecting and securing the personal information of its members.
 For that reason, legalsuper complies with the Privacy Act 1988 (Commonwealth) and changes made to that Act by the Privacy Amendment (Private Sector) Act 2000.

-This document establishes the policy of legalsuper in relation to its management of personal information.
+This document summarises legalsuper's policy in relation to the management of personal information.
 The Trustee has elected to comply with the National Principles for the Fair Handling of Personal Information (the National Privacy Principles) and the establishment of this policy is in accordance with the requirement of clause 5 of the National Privacy Principles.

 What personal information does legalsuper collect and why?